 Suppose the dynamics are corrupted by the process noise $w(k)$, which is bounded by $\mathcal{W}=\zono{0,\sigma_\mathcal{W} I_6}$ with $\sigma_\mathcal{W} =0.02$.
 Similarly, the sensor measurements are corrupted by noise $v_1(k)$, $v_2(k)$, and $v_3(k)$, respectively, which are bounded by $\mathcal{V}_i= \zono{0,\sigma_\mathcal{V} I_3}$ with $\sigma_\mathcal{V} =1$.

 To illustrate the efficacy of our algorithm, we apply a similar attack as in \eqref{eq:attgen} to the sensors in which the attacker randomly chooses a sensor~$i$ at every time step~$k$ and injects false data into its measurement $y_i(k)$.
 In Fig.~\ref{fig:keq1_s2att}, sensor~$2$ is compromised.
 We compute the estimated set (black), which contains the true state.
-Then, sensor~$3$ is attacked in Fig.~\ref{fig:keq2_s3att} in which the time update set $\hat{\mathcal{X}}_{k|k-1}$ shrinks due to the progressive intersection.
+Then, sensor~$3$ is attacked in Fig.~\ref{fig:keq2_s3att}, in which the time update set $\hat{\mathcal{X}}_{k|k-1}$ shrinks due to the progressive intersection.
 Finally, sensor~$1$ is attacked in Fig.~\ref{fig:keq3_s1att}.
 The true state $x(k)$ remains enclosed by the estimated measurement update sets at every time step.
 Also, the estimation error remains bounded, and the attacker cannot destroy the accuracy of the set-based state estimate.
 Finally, we remark that the intersections depicted in the figure may not appear accurate because the figure shows a projection of six-dimensional sets on a two-dimensional plane.

-\section{Conclusion and future work}
+\section{Conclusion and Future Work}

-We presented a secure set-based state estimation algorithm that can ensure the inclusion of the true state of an LTI system in the estimated set even when all but one sensor could be compromised by an adversarial attacker.
-Our proposed algorithm overcomes the limitation of point-based secure estimators that restrict the number of attacked sensors to strictly less than half of the total number of sensors.
+We presented a secure set-based state estimation algorithm that ensures the inclusion of the true state of an LTI system in the estimated set even when an attacker compromises all but one sensor.
 We achieved this by constructing agreement sets from the intersection of various observable combinations of measurement update sets.
 We showed that our algorithm guarantees the inclusion of the true state in the estimated set.
 Moreover, we proposed sufficient conditions for detecting, identifying, and filtering the attack signals and presented a simple algorithm to identify the set of compromised sensors at every time instant.
-The proposed algorithm may find applications in safety verification of safety-critical systems whose multiple sensors could be compromised by an attacker.
+The proposed algorithm may find applications in the safety verification of safety-critical systems whose multiple sensors could be compromised by an attacker.